shayan-yousefi/lara-reserve/README.md

 $airplaneSeat->isAvailable(\Carbon\Carbon::createFromFormat('Y-m-d','2023-05-1'),'17:00:00');
 ```
-This code returns true if `max_allowed_reserves` is less than or equal count of all reserves in 2023-05-1 17:00:00; otherwise returns false.
+This code returns true if `max_allowed_reserves` is less than count of all reserves in 2023-05-1 17:00:00; otherwise returns false.

 ## withoutCheckAvailability and withCheckAvailability
 if you don't want to check the availability for some reasons you can use `withoutCheckAvailability` method: